BRADSHAW, William J. 1975. Serjeant. Attached King's African Rifles.

 BROADWOOD, Stewart Henry Tschudi.
 Second Lieutenant then 2nd Scots Guards, 1915 (With thanks to Tom from Great War Forum).

 BROCK, Oliver, W. 1624.
-Acting Corporal.
+Serjeant.
+On Nigeria WAFF Egba Expedition Medal Roll and issued Africa General Service Medal 1926.
 Discharged 9/06/1919.BROCKMAN, Keith Cooper.
 1316.
 Private 2KEH entered France 2/07/1915.
+Wounded whilst in the trenches at St. Jan-Cappel near Baillieul in the Ypres sector 25/11/1915.
 Private Tank Corps 112090, commissioned Second Lieutenant King's Own Royal Lancaster Regiment 30/04/1918.
 Attached Royal Air Force 7/11/1918.
 After the war he worked in Spanish Guinea and became Vice Consul at Fernando Po.
 Photograph(s) of WW1 medal trio, 2KEH shoulder title and King's Own Royal Lancaster identity bracelet and biographical details courtesy of Owen Dobson.